Steve Vigdor, December 2, 2019

 The new genetic material can be inserted into random or targeted locations within the host organism’s genome.
 But targeting is most efficiently carried out using the more modern techniques of genome editing.
 These techniques utilize artificially engineered enzymes, called nucleases, that are capable of cleaving the bonds at specific locations between adjacent nucleotides that comprise the elements of double-stranded DNA helices.
 The resulting breaks are then addressed by the cell’s natural DNA repair mechanisms.
 As indicated in Fig. 2, this may involve simply joining the broken ends without replacing the cleaved DNA section or, more frequently, copying a replacement from a template at the corresponding location in a similar (technically called “homologous”) or identical DNA molecule within the same cell, e.g., from the paired chromosome originally contributed by the other parent.

 There are several techniques and nucleases used in gene editing, but the most commonly applied in recent years, since its development in 2012, is called CRISPR-Cas9.
 CRISPR stands for “clustered regularly interspaced short palindromic repeats.”
 That mouthful describes DNA sections similar to those found within the antiviral defense systems of certain bacteria.
 Cas9 is the “genetic scissors” protein paired with CRISPR.
 The CRISPR complex includes a synthetic guide RNA molecule that leads the Cas9 nuclease to cut the target DNA at the desired locations.
 The CRISPR complex can also include a “payload gene” that provides the template to be copied in homology-directed repair of the cut host DNA.
 CRISPR-Cas9 then provides a biomolecular analog to “find, cut and paste” operations in text editing.
 CRISPR-Cas9 has dramatically improved the efficiency and precision of genomic editing, and was consequently selected by Science magazine as the 2015 Breakthrough of the Year.
+It may well turn out to be the scientific breakthrough of the century.
+Jennifer Doudna and Emmanuelle Charpentier were awarded the 2020 Nobel Prize in Chemistry for their research demonstrating in detail the biomolecular composition of the CRISPR-Cas9 complex, and how bacteria use it to slice, dice and disable attacking viruses.
 As we will discuss in the next section, it is the technique most often associated with gene drives.

 Genetic engineering techniques have been used to produce GMOs since the early 1970s.
 The first examples were intended for research use.
 The first commercial application, pioneered by Genentech in the late 1970s, was to the generation of insulin-producing bacteria.
 Genetically modified food has been sold since 1994.
 Most current GMO crops have been engineered to increase their resistance to insects, herbicides, diseases, environmental conditions and/or spoilage, and in some cases to improve their nutrient profile.
 By 2016, GMO techniques had been put to use over some 12% of global croplands.